UnnamedOrange/CTManager/README.md

+This repository has been archieved.
+Say goodbye to my old code!

 # CTManager

 Transform a string into a C-style literal string. (just for UWP sample)